Yorkshire Chess History

 The Counties Chess Association had a Grand Challenge Cup, whose value in 1875 was estimated at £40.
 The rules provided that a player winning it twice would thereby win it outright rather than retaining it merely for a year.
 By winning the CCA events of 1868 and 1870, Edmund Thorold won the CCA trophy outright.
 The rules were then changed for 1871 onward so that the new trophy would need to be won three times to be won outright, which Amos Burn did by winning it in 1873, 1874 and 1876.

-Even as late as 1883, Thorold continued to be associated with Sheffield by some writers, which he clearly revisited from time to time.
+Even as late as 1883, Thorold continued to be associated with Sheffield by some writers, which town he clearly revisited from time to time, probably visiting the in-laws.
 In a chess column carried by various newspapers, in describing the entrants to, and probable outcome of, the minor tournament at London tournament of 1883 (The Vizayanagram “Rajah’s” or Minor Tournament, open “to all players in the world except the few highest first-class, such as prize winners in great events and champions”), Staunton mentions Thorold in such a way as to imply he was one of those whose absence might be thought of as weakening the tournament.

 When an attempt was made to revamp the British Chess Association in 1884, Edmund Thorold was one of the committee of twenty-one.